-2.1 The primary aim of this Policy is to set out limits for the retention of personal data and to ensure that those limits, as well as further data subject rights to erasure, are complied with.
-By extension, this Policy aims to ensure that the Company complies fully with its obligations and the rights of data subjects under the GDPR.
+The primary aim of this Policy is to set out limits for the retention of personal data and to ensure that those limits, as well as further data subject rights to erasure, are complied with.
+By extension, this Policy aims to ensure that we comply fully with our obligations and the rights of data subjects under the GDPR.

-2.2 In addition to safeguarding the rights of data subjects under the GDPR, by ensuring that excessive amounts of data are not retained by the Company, this Policy also aims to improve the speed and efficiency of managing data.
+In addition to safeguarding the rights of data subjects under the GDPR, by ensuring that excessive amounts of data are not retained by us, this Policy also aims to improve the speed and efficiency of managing data.

-3.1 This Policy applies to all personal data held Whitehall Resources Ltd
+This Policy applies to all personal data held by us.

-3.2 Personal data, as held by Whitehall Resources Ltd stored in the following ways and in the following locations:
+Personal data, as held by us is stored in the following ways and in the following locations:

-d) Mobile devices provided by the Company to its employees
+- mobile devices provided by us to our employees

-e) Physical records stored in a Secured location at Whitehall Resources head office based in Colchester
+- physical records stored in a Secured location at our head office based in Colchester

 Data Subject Rights and Data Integrity

-All personal data held by the Company is held in accordance with the requirements of the GDPR and data subjects’ rights thereunder, as set out in the Company’s Data Protection Policy.
+All personal data held by us is held in accordance with the requirements of the EU/UK GDPR and data subjects’ rights thereunder, as set out in our Data Protection Policy.

-4.1 Data subjects are given control over their personal data held by the Company including the right to have incorrect data rectified, the right to request that their personal data be deleted or otherwise disposed of (notwithstanding the retention periods otherwise set by this Data Retention Policy), the right to restrict the Company’s use of their personal data, the right to data portability, and further rights relating profiling, as set out in Parts 14 to 20 of the Company’s Data Protection Policy.
+Data subjects are given control over their personal data held by us including the right to have incorrect data rectified, the right to request that their personal data be deleted or otherwise disposed of (notwithstanding the retention periods otherwise set by this Data Retention Policy), the right to restrict our use of their personal data, the right to data portability, and further rights relating profiling, as set out in our Data Protection Policy.